Collins Zoo

 The Collins Zoo, formerly the Collins Exotic Animal Orphanage, is a zoo located in Collins, Mississippi.
+The zoo has been closed since May 2013.

 History

-The Collins Zoo was founded in 1986 by Gus White.
-The zoo has been raided several times by the Mississippi Department of Wildlife, Fisheries and Parks.
-MDWF&P have never won a single case against the Zoo.
-The last raid was ruled unconstitutional.
-The MDWF&P have stated that the owners did not have proper permits, but several judges ruled that the owners were exempt from permits.
+The Collins Zoo was founded in 1986 by Gus and Betty White.
+The zoo had been raided several times by the Mississippi Department of Wildlife, Fisheries and Parks.
+The last raid in 2012 was ruled to have violated the Whites' due process rights.

-The zoo's USDA license was revoked in May, 2013.
+The zoo's USDA license was revoked in May 2013.
 The zoo has been closed since that time.

-Animals

-African Lions, tigers, cougars, and leopards are several of the major attractions at the Collins Zoo.

-A white wolf is featured in the center of the zoo.

-There are over forty different species of snakes, lizards, and turtles in the zoo.